will-f-dean-36/matlabx/README.md

 ax.ContextMenuItems = ["ResetView", "ComponentColor", "ViewportBox"];
 ```

 The order of `ContextMenuItems` is honored for top-level built-ins.
-Tool menus
-are contributed below the built-ins and separated from them automatically.
+Tool menus are contributed below the built-ins and separated from them automatically.
+Tool submenus can also contribute help entries; these open a formatted help window with the tool's summary, usage notes, bindings, and extra notes.

 ## ImageAxes Overlays

 `ImageAxes` owns an overlay manager available as `ax.Overlays`.
 Overlays are graphics objects tied to image coordinates and C/Z/T applicability.
 The manager owns overlay lifetime and shared state such as active, hovered, and selected IDs; tools and apps decide what user interactions mean.

-Add a point overlay:
+Add many detected points as a display overlay:

 ```matlab
 points = matlabx.image.measure.detectPoints(I, "Method", "log");